lammps/lammps/doc/src/fix_indent.rst

   .. parsed-literal::

        *side* value = *in* or *out*
-         *in* = the indenter acts on particles inside the sphere or cylinder *out* = the indenter acts on particles outside the sphere or cylinder *units* value = *lattice* or *box*
+         *in* = the indenter acts on particles inside the sphere or cylinder or cone *out* = the indenter acts on particles outside the sphere or cylinder or cone *units* value = *lattice* or *box*
          lattice = the geometry is defined in lattice units box = the geometry is defined in simulation box units